treesakul/kustomization-example/README.md

 #  Kustomization chart example
 A very simnple example of a Kustomization chart that contains only a Deployment resource with NginX as an image.
+We uses Flux to over the replica of the deployment from `1` to `3` instead.
 ## Components
 There are two main components within the repository as follow:
 ### Base Resource